-If you have a longer message that you want to get across and it doesn't fit on a little card then you can still use the same 'paperclip and card' tactic with a bigger card.
+If you have longer message you want to get across that doesn't fit on a little card then you can still use the same 'paperclip and card' tactic with a bigger card.
 You could use a (relevant) postcard or photograph.